LizenzFass78851/fxserverinstallscripts/a_extra-files/old-docker-install-script/README.md

 ## Old Docker Install Script

-- this script is in contrast to the newer script also compatible with Linux Mint
+This script is compatible with Linux Mint, in contrast to the newer script.